 - 1. This event shall be "within" the Open Team Roping. - 2.
 Ropers shall designate themselves as Incentive teams as they enter the rodeo. - 3.
 Designation shall be noted on the Day Sheets in a manner specific to Incentive events. - 4.
-Proof of Handicap: ropers shall show a current handicap card from the United States Team Roping Championships at time of application for membership, or first NMRA rodeo entered or they will be considered an open team.
-Unless team roper is entered twice in open team roping in which case the team will not compete or pay entry. - a.
+Proof of Handicap: ropers shall show a current handicap card from the USTRC/WSTRA/Key Card or Global Handicap at time of application for membership, or first NMRA rodeo entered or they will be considered an open team. - a.
 ID number and classification number will be recorded at Central Entry Office. - 5.
-The combined numbers of the Incentive team cannot exceed a #12 Elite.
-The TRIAD number system used by USTRC and WSTR numbers will be used. - a.
-Two elite ropers that total the #12 cap are not allowed.
-Only one elite roper in the combination that totals the #12 is allowed. - b.
-Two elite ropers that do not total the #12 are allowed. - c.
-Nonmembers must show current USTRC card at each rodeo. - 6. #9 Incentive Team Roping - a. #9 Incentive Team Roping capped at a #5 roper - b.
-Current USTRC/World Series membership must be presented at time of entry to qualify for the #9 roping.

-- c. #9 ropers are eligible to win monies in the #12 incentive providing their time(s) qualify for placing in that division. - 7.
+The combined numbers of the Incentive team cannot exceed a #12 Elite or 9.5.
+The TRIAD number system used by USTRC/ WSTR/Key Card or Global Handicap numbers will be used.
+Directors have final say on teams being incentive and can adjust anytime of the year. - a.
+Two elite ropers that total the #12.5 cap are not allowed.
+Only one elite roper in the combination that totals the #12.5 is allowed. - b.
+Two elite ropers that do not total the #12.5 are allowed. - c.
+Nonmembers must show current USTRC/WSTRA/Key Card or Global Handicap card at each rodeo. - 6. #9.5 Incentive Team Roping - a. #9 Incentive Team Roping capped at a #5 (#5.5 heeler) - b.
+Current USTRC/World Series/Key Card or Global Handicap membership must be presented at time of entry to qualify for the #9 roping.
+Directors have final say on teams being incentive and can adjust anytime of the year. - c. #9 ropers are eligible to win monies in the #12 incentive providing their time(s) qualify for placing in that division. - d.
+In the #9.5 ONLY ropers may enter with the same partner two times. - 7.
 Team's combined number must be below or equal to designated guidelines as set by the Director and advertised for the rodeo. - 8.
-Twenty (20) percent of the #12 Incentive Teams money (minus stock and sanction charges), not including the twenty (20) percent from the #9 division shall go to the Open Division, which is inclusive of the #12 Incentive Teams times, making #12 Incentive Teams eligible to win in the open and #12 divisions only. - a.
-Twenty (20) percent of the #9 Incentive Teams money (minus stock and sanction charges) shall go to the #12 Incentive Division. #9 Incentive Teams are eligible to win money in the #12 and #9 divisions only.
+Twenty (20) percent of the #12.5 Incentive Teams money (minus stock and sanction charges), not including the twenty (20) percent from the #9.5 division shall go to the Open Division, which is inclusive of the #12.5 Incentive Teams eligible to win in the open and #12.5 divisions only. - a.
+Twenty (20) percent of the #9.5 Incentive Teams money (minus stock and sanction charges) shall go to the #12.5 Incentive Division. #9.5 Incentive Teams are eligible to win money in the #12.5 and #9.5 divisions only. - 9.
+Entries - a.
+Ropers will be allowed to enter a maximum of four times. - b.
+No more than three entries will be allowed in a single division (#9.5, #12.5 or the Open) - c.
+Ropers must change partners for multiple entries in a single division. - 1.
+In the 9.5 Incentive ropers ma enter with the same partner 2 times without switching ends. - d.
+Pertaining to the draw, if a roper is entered in multiple divisions with the same partner, that team will rope for the highest division on the first run to the lowest division on the final run. - e.
+Entry fees for the Team Roping Events will be \$75/roper plus applicable administrative fees. - 10.
+Added money shall be split as designated by the Director, Committees and accepted by the Board.

-9. Entries